 Conventional wisdom says

-Here's some additional information you'll learn about obesity by reading The Calcium Lie
+Here's some additional information you'll learn about birth defects by reading The Calcium Lie

 by Dr. Robert Thompson and Kathleen Barnes.

-To learn more about obesity, read The Calcium Lie
+To learn more about birth defects, read The Calcium Lie